Clarissa Dixon: Marriage and continued work

-She released her only published book in 1909, the LGBT feminist novel Janet and Her Dear Phebe, which The New York Times characterized at the time as, "a very intense sort of a love story in which the lovers are two little girls who are devoted to each other with that fervency known only to feminine childhood".
+She released her only published book in February 1909, the sapphic feminist novel Janet and Her Dear Phebe, which The New York Times characterized at the time as, "a very intense sort of a love story in which the lovers are two little girls who are devoted to each other with that fervency known only to feminine childhood".
+The Frederick A. Stokes Company would contractually pay her $100 for the novel, but after poor sales, she received no royalties and the publishing company refused multiple manuscripts for new material she sent them over the following four years.